tlg-alice/iOS-TableView-Tutorial-in-swift/README.md

 I edited the list of countries in order to get some practice working with strings and arrays.

-Thanks to @endrohat for the tutorial!
+Thanks to @endrohat for the tutorial.

 ![alt text](https://user-images.githubusercontent.com/17273470/52533314-5ccc0500-2d32-11e9-8e01-c2f2f8eb5e33.png)